-This Section of this Program Manual is designed to provide Participating Contractors with the information needed to participate in the Small Business & Nonprofit (Small Biz) sector of the Program.
-The Small Biz program supports cold climate air-source heat pump (ASHP), ground-source heat pump (GSHP), and heat pump water heater (HPWH) measures installed in Con Edison's electric service area.
+This Section of this Program Manual is designed to provide Participating Contractors with the information needed to participate in the Small Business & Nonprofit (Small Biz) sector of the Program, with a focus on ASHP.
+The Small Biz Program supports cold climate air-source heat pump (ASHP), ground-source heat pump (GSHP), and heat pump water heater (HPWH) measures installed in Con Edison's electric service area.